dret/activity-schema/activity-schema.md

 # Activity Streams - Base Schema

 This document presents a base set of Object types and Verbs for use with Activity Streams.
+It has been created for version 1.0 of the Activity Streams format.
+For schemas and other specifications regarding the more recent version 2.0 of Activity Streams, http://activitystrea.ms/ provides a convenient starting point.

 ##  Introduction
 <a name="introduction" />